war/asset-loading/README.md

 		root_and_child_array.emplace_back(pair);
 	}
 ```
 This hierarchy is stored in `ModelLoader::root_and_child_array`, where each entry is a `std::pair<EmptyNode*, EmptyNode*>` object.
-The first entry in each pair is the root `EmptyNode` (pointer), whilst the second is the child.
+The first entry in each pair is the root `EmptyNode` (pointer), while the second is the child.

-Since the code above doesn't not take into account `EmptyNode` objects which have no parent (i.e. start of the hierarchy tree), a special case must also be made for them.
+Since the code above doesn't take into account `EmptyNode` objects that have no parent (i.e., the start of the hierarchy tree), a special case must also be made for them.
 This time, a very simple check is made to see if the given node has a parent using [ModelLoader::getParentNodeIndex](ModelLoader.md#ModelLoader%3A%3AgetParentNodeIndex), and if not (-1), then it gets added to the `ModelLoader::root_array` array:
 ```cpp
     //loop over all EmptyNode objects
 	for(EmptyNode* empty : empties_array){